Synchronization on Riemannian manifolds: Multiply connected implies multistable: Introduction

 \IEEEPARstart{T}{his} note studies how the stability properties of multi-agent systems on networks over a Riemannian manifold relates to its geometry and topology.
 The focus is on two algorithms which we refer to as refer to as geodesic consensus and chordal consensus \cite{tron2013riemannian,sarlette2009consensus,aydogdu2017opinion}.
 Both algorithms are gradient descent flows of quadratic disagreement functions, defined in terms of geodesic distances and chordal distances respectively.
 We show that if the manifold is multiply connected, then both algorithms yield multistable closed-loop systems under communication topologies that are dominated by one large cycle.
 The equilibrium configurations are characterized by local coherence between neighboring agents but global incoherence of the system as a whole.
 This result is interesting since it summarizes previous results in mathematical physics on the multistability of the Kuramoto model and some of its high-dimensional generalizations \cite{wiley2006size,deville2018synchronization}.
 Moreover, it suggests some rough guidelines for the control problem of which synchronization algorithm to execute on a given manifold.

 To gain an intuitive understanding of these results, imagine a network consisting of a single cycle where the agents are beads that have been threaded on a string.
 The string consists of piecewise geodesic curves, each connecting a pair of neighboring agents.
 Any configuration where the beads are equidistantly distributed over the string is refered to as a splay state.
+We can select initial conditions that guarantee the string to be a continuous curve forwards in time.
 If the manifold is simply connected, then a continuous shortening of the string to a point results in consensus.
-If the manifold is multiply connected, then, for strings that are not homeomorphic to a point, reaching synchronization requires that two neighboring agents are threaded away from each other.
+If the manifold is multiply connected, then, for strings that are not homeomorphic to a point, reaching synchronization requires two neighboring agents to be threaded away from each other.
 This goes against the design principles of both the chordal and geodesic consensus algorithms.
-Instead of reaching consensus, the agents will tend to a splay state.
+Instead of reaching consensus, the agents will tend to a set of splay states that is asymptotically stable.

 There are several differences between the two algorithms \cite{aydogdu2017opinion}.
 Chordal consensus requires the Riemannian manifold $\M$ to be embedded in an ambient Euclidean space whereby the Euclidean distance metric can be used.
 Geodesic consensus can be defined intrinsically without reference to an embedding space.
 The algorithms are identical when $\M$ is an Euclidean space.
 For agent configurations $(x)_{i=1}^N\in\M^N$ such that all agents are close to their neighbors, the algorithms can be expected to behave similarly since short chordal distances approximate geodesics.
-In practice, chordal consensus is prefered over geodesic consensus since chordal distances are easier to calculate than geodesics and squared geodesic distances are non-smooth even on nice manifolds like the circle.
+In practice, chordal consensus is prefered over geodesic consensus since chordal distances are easier to calculate than geodesics and squared geodesic distances are non-smooth even on nice manifolds like the circle \cite{conway1996packing}.